 You should clean the surface burners routinely, especially after bad spillovers, which could clog these holes.
 Wipe off the surface burners.
-If heavy spillover occurs, remove the surface burners from the surface burners.
 If heavy spillover occurs, remove the surface burners from the range.
 The burners lift out for cleaning.
 Lift up the cooktop and then lift out the surface burners.

 NOTE: A screw holds each of the burners in place to keep them from wobbling around during shipment.
 Remove and discard the shipping screw.
+Tilt the burner to one side at the end closest to the igniter.
+This disengages it from the gas valves at the front of the range.
+It lifts out easily.